UNIVERSAL FUND MEMBERI can because others cant

 Liz joined Watsi on March 12th, 2013.
-Six years ago, Liz became the 538th member to automatically support a new Watsi patient every month.
-Since then, 5,495 more people have become monthly donors!
-Liz's most recent donation traveled 3,300 miles to support Phanith, a father and farmer from Cambodia, to fund shoulder surgery.
+Eight years ago, Liz joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Liz's most recent donation traveled 6,600 miles to support Ian, a 5-year-old boy from Kenya, for surgery on his broken arm.